HopHubProject/HopHub/README.md

   - The email address of the creator of the event
 - Events are automatically deleted from the database after they have passed
 - Events can be deleted manually by their creators
-- For entries (offers and requests), the following data is stored in the database:
+- For offers, the following data is stored in the database:
-  - The ID of the entry
+  - The ID of the offer
-  - The email address of the creator of the entry
+  - The email address of the creator of the offer
-  - The name/pseudonym of the creator of the entry
+  - The name/pseudonym of the creator of the offer
-  - The optional phone number of the creator of the entry
+  - The optional phone number of the creator of the offer
-  - The event ID of the event the entry belongs to
+  - The event ID of the event the offer belongs to
-  - The type of the entry (offer or request)
+  - The type of the offer
   - The number of seats available or needed
   - The mode of transportation (car, train, bus, bike, walk)
   - The departure/arrival location